Fixed point of subadditive maps and some non-linear integral equations: SUBADDITIVE SEPARATING MAPS BETWEEN and

-In Theorem 5.11 of \cite{be3}, the map $H$ must be strongly pointwise subadditive.
+Therefore, $\hat{y}\circ H$ is continuous. \end{proof} In Theorem 5.11 of \cite{be3}, the map $H$ must be strongly pointwise subadditive.
 Because, the authors used this property in the proof.
-The next theorem can also be obtained with direct computation and some minor modifications of Theorem 5.11 of \cite{be3}, so we omit it's proof.
+The next theorem can also be obtained with direct computation and some minor modifications of Theorem 5.11 of \cite{be3}, so we omit it's proof. \begin{thm} Let $H:C(X,E)\rightarrow C(Y,E)$ be strongly subadditive.
+Then the followings hold.\\ (a) If $H$ is continuous at 0, then $H$ is continuous.\\ (b) If $H$ is continuous at 0 and strongly pointwise subadditive, then $H$ is continuous composition map. \end{thm}